CRIF Personal Credit Report

 Account Summary

-This section summarizes all your accounts, outlining details about the number of accounts, active and overdue accounts, current balance, the amount disbursed, number of inquiries within the last 24 months, number of new accounts in the previous 6 months, and new delinquent accounts in the last 6 months.
+This section summarises all your accounts, outlining details such as the number of accounts, active and overdue accounts, current balance, amount disbursed, number of inquiries within the last 24 months, number of new accounts in the previous 6 months, and new delinquent accounts in the last 6 months.

 Account Information

-This section gives details about every one of your credit accounts, along with the account type, payment history, security details, and linked accounts.
+This section provides details about each of your credit accounts, including the account type, payment history, security details, and linked accounts.
+It is crucial during credit report reading, as lenders closely evaluate your repayment behaviour and outstanding balances here.
 This will include:

 • Account type